 First Team Festival Pacakge purchasers based in the U.S. are guaranteed access to every film in the festival during the four day event.

 AFTER WATCHING A FILM, CAN I RESTART IT?

-No. Both passholders and ticket purchasers are able to watch a film once.
-A new ticket will need to be purchased in order to view a film a second time.
+No. A new ticket will need to be purchased in order to view a film a second time.

 HOW LONG DO I HAVE TO REDEEM A TICKET AFTER PURCHASE?

 Single Tickets may be redeemed at any point during the festival.
-Keep in mind that all films will immediately become unavailable, whether to start or finish watching, on June 6, 2021, at 11:59 PM (ET).
+All films will immediately become unavailable, to either start or finish watching, on April 10, 2022, at 11:59 PM (ET).

 CAN TICKETS SELL OUT TO FILMS?

 Yes.
 Like the in-person festival, there are a limited number of tickets available for each film.
 Some films may reach capacity before the end of the of the festival.

 No. The Last Minute Line will not be available at the 2022 Full Frame Documentary Film Festival.